Mobuos/kindle-server/README.md

 ![Kindle Server UI](https://github.com/user-attachments/assets/6dfc2c4f-db49-4109-ab05-ee4b71e561e6)

+> This project is not under active development, but feel free to reach out :)

 ---

 You will also need a computer acting as a server, here's how I run the docker container: